openeuropa/oe_authentication/README.md

 composer require openeuropa/oe_authentication
 ```

-Before being able to use the module, you will need to specify the ECAS service parameters
+Before being able to use the module, you will need to specify the EU Login service parameters
 in your Drupal installation's `./sites/default/settings.php` file as shown below:

 ```